Dover Municipal Landfill

 In 2008, the PRPs finalize and implement the remedial design of groundwater extraction system in the Southern Plume and implemented a full-scale air sparge/soil vapor extraction remedy in the northwest portion of the landfill.

 The PRPs prepared a source-control focused feasibility study (SC-FFS) in 2007 as the result of new information that had been collected from the work carried out for the Source-Control Pre-Design Investigations required by the Amended ROD.
-The SC-FFS concludes that modifying the source control remedy from an air sparging trench to an extraction well system with offsite treatment at the Dover POTW is preferable for numerous reasons detailed in the report.
+The SC-FFS concluded that modifying the source control remedy from an air sparging trench to an extraction well system with offsite treatment at the Dover POTW would be preferable for numerous reasons detailed in the report.
 Modifying the remedy to an extraction system has several significant advantages which include utilization of a proven technology, eliminating uncertainties associated with implementation of the sparge trench, and avoiding potential adverse interaction between the Southern Plume extraction and Northwest Landfill remedies and the sparge trench remedy.
 The extraction and conveyance system could also be implemented much more quickly and at a significant cost savings.
-The agencies reviewed and approved this remedy change in a June 30, 2009 Explanation of Significant Differences.
+The agencies reviewed and approved this remedy change in a June 30, 2009, Explanation of Significant Differences.

 The preferred remedy (extraction and conveyance system) design was completed in 2010 and largely implemented in 2011.
 The remedy has been fully operational since late spring 2012.
 The City of Dover also extended the sewer main to the site in 2011, as the component of the remedy that conveys extracted groundwater to the POTW.
 Monitoring of the effectiveness of the containment remedy is on-going.